Don’t Like Rice ? Five Low GI alternatives that actually taste good with curries

 This is very popular dish in Sri Lanka eaten with a meat curry for the breakfast and dinner.
 This hearty rice alternative is made by boiling red millet or whole grain Indian millet flour with water until it comes and comes together as a thick mass.
 Throughout the cooking process vigorous stirring is needed to prevent the lumps from forming.
 Resulting smooth mass is then allowing to cool down enough to handle and made in to individual portion sizes.

 Method of making finger millet mash is very similar to the making of fufu.
 Texture and serving suggestions of resulting grain balls is very similar to Fufu.
 Typically in Sri Lanka we serve finger millet grain balls with any red meat curry. most popular option is to serve it with red pork curry.

-My last and humble rice replacement is just humble boiled green lentils and mung bean blend.
-I just love having boiled mung bean and lentil blend with light vegetable curries and a salad
+My last and humble rice replacement is just humble boiled pulses blend.
+Mung beans, chickpeas, green lentils you name it.
+I just love having cooked beans with light vegetable curries and a salad